BbayuGt/ip-forward/README.md

 # ip-forward
-Check the download link in the link.txt
+Check the download link in the release